 There are other terms out there.
 Until 2010 the had a specialist bureau for “lesser used languages”.
 The glory of the French state looks down haughtily on its “regional languages” and the Council of Europe has a “Charter for Regional or Minority Languages“ (signed but not ratified by France and Italy and not even ratified by language bullies Russia or Greece).
 2019 is the United Nations’ year of “indigenous languages”.
 Many, though not all of the languages are “endangered”.

 There’s no neutral terminology here, it seems.
-I find the term “minoritised language” helpful, conveying, as it does, the send of a language actively pushed to the margins by a more powerful group.
+I find the term “minoritised language” helpful, conveying, as it does, the sense of a language actively pushed to the margins by a more powerful group.
 It’s no coincidence that modern state-building, empire and colonisation are so often present in the mix.
 In such contexts, some languages can be spoken by massive majorities in some areas and still marginalised (take Welsh in Wales in the nineteenth century, some of the so-called “dialects” of China or Javanese in Indonesia).

 In Europe, we’re talking languages such as Irish (Ireland, UK), Breton (France), Sámi (Norway, Sweden, Finland, Russian Federation), Sorbian (Germany), Catalan (Spain and France), Corsican (France), Basque (Spain and France) and Galician (Spain), numerous languages in the Russian Federation.

 There are examples all over the world.
-From the languages of Siberia, to Greenlandic, Native American and Australian languages, languages in India and Africa and aboriginal Australian languages, Maori in New Zealand and the languages of the Pacific like Chamorro on the USA’s Guam island territory.
+From the languages of Siberia, to Greenlandic, Native American languages, languages in India and Africa and aboriginal Australian languages, Maori in New Zealand and the languages of the Pacific like Chamorro on the USA’s Guam island territory.
 In fact, most of the 5,000 plus languages in the world fall under one or more of the definitions we’ve mentioned.

 The availability of minority language resources: materials